crownyoung0303/EC500-C1/HW1/README.md

 Note: This API is developed on macOS10.13.3.
 If you are using Windows OS, comment line 75 in HW1API.py and uncomment line 74.

----
-Worked with Ayako Shimuzu on this mini project
-#### Thank you!
-For any questions, feel free to email me at glxlily@bu.edu